Felix-Jose-Kavarayil/allen_lab_utilities_wiki/NewComputer.md

 You can edit data/maxKlustakwikProcesses manually to set the correct number of Klustakwik processes you want to run on the computer.

+If you have problems installing the R packages.
+You can do it once you have installed RStudio.
+Just run the file `~/repo/allen_lab_utilities/src/Rscripts/RDependencies.R`

 ## Install allen_mouse_electrophysiology
 ```
 cd ~/repo